 Email: donmazov@umich.edu

-My interdisciplinary background in mechanical engineering, physics, and mathematics informs my approach to research, combining computational techniques with physical intuition.
-I am also interested in applied mathematics in engineering, where methods from integrable systems and asymptotic analysis play a key role in tackling complex problems.
+With an interdisciplinary background spanning mechanical engineering, physics, and mathematics, I approach research by combining computational techniques with physical intuition.
+I am also interested in applied mathematics in engineering, where methods from integrable systems and asymptotic analysis play a central role in addressing complex real-world problems.

 You can access my CV here